Big Pigeon in Southwest Iowa

 • married Clara L. Synak Oct 1936, one child, divorced.

 • entered service 12 Oct 1942 from Co.
-Bluffs; next of kin mother, Mrs. Anna Laura Denton, 1426 High St., Council Bluffs, IA; buried Evergreen Cem., Anita, Cass Co.
+Bluffs; next of kin mother, Mrs. Anna Laura Denton, 1426 High St., Co.
+Bluffs, IA; buried Evergreen Cem., Anita, Cass Co.

-• Destroyer USS Cony (DD 508); KIA 27 Oct 1943, during US invasion of Treasury Is., S. of Bougainville, Solomon Is.; Cony damaged by Japanese air attack, eight died.
+• destroyer USS Cony (DD 508); KIA 27 Oct 1943, during US invasion of Treasury Is., S. of Bougainville, Solomon Is.; Cony damaged by Japanese air attack, eight died.

 † Deputy, Charles Dean, SN 940,539, US Marine Corps, Pott.
 Co.